 Spike is our captive-bred porcupine.
 She is one of the most popular of our education ambassadors, not so much for her not-so-beautiful aroma, but more for her absolutely adorable face and interactive personality.
 Porcupines are the second largest rodents in PA, and they live mainly in trees.
 Spike demonstrates the kinds of hair on her body, which include about 300,000 sharp quills, long curved nails, and her insatiable appetite for fruit and salty snacks like pretzels!

 Gideon is a captive-bred Gray fox.
-He has been with us for a decade and he helps people learn that gray foxes are forest-dwelling omnivores that can climb trees and eat lots of rodents, fruits and nuts, and insects.
+He has been with us over a decade and he helps people learn that gray foxes are forest-dwelling omnivores that can climb trees and eat lots of rodents, fruits and nuts, and insects.
 Gideon is intelligent and curious.
 His favorite treats are apple, large mealworms and raw venison meatballs!

 Black Rat Snake